Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

-To construct the differentials in this setting one proceeds as in \cite{EstimNumbrReebChordLinReprCharAlg}, which also is analogous to the construction of the complexes in Section \ref{sec:twisted} with twisted coefficients.
-In particular, the differentials are of the form
+To construct the differentials in this setting one proceeds as in \cite{EstimNumbrReebChordLinReprCharAlg}.
+The differentials are of the form

-where $x$ and $y$ denote either intersection points or Reeb chords, and where $a_i \in A_i$, $i=0,1$. \begin{Rem} This convention tells us that the differential is defined by multiplication of $A_0 \otimes A_1^{\OP{op}}$ from the \emph{left}, and is hence a morphism of \emph{right} modules. \end{Rem}
+where $x$ and $y$ denote either intersection points or Reeb chords, and where $a_i \in A_i$, $i=0,1$. \begin{Rem} This convention tells us that the differential is defined by multiplication of $A_0 \otimes_\F (A_1)^{\OP{op}}$ from the \emph{left}, and is hence a morphism of \emph{right} $A_0 \otimes_\F (A_1)^{\OP{op}}$-modules. \end{Rem}

 The long exact sequences in homology for these bimodules now follow verbatim from the proofs in the case when the augmentation is taken into $\F$.
-It is important to notice that all the complexes above are of finite dimension over $\F$.
+It is important to notice that all the complexes above are finite dimensional as vector spaces over $\F$.
 More precisely,

 while

 holds by the universal coefficients theorem.